PROBLEMS WITH ALCOHOL?

 The American Heritage Medical Dictionary, 2007

-While we understand and accept that alcohol plays such a big part in our culture, and very often drinking doesn't become a problem, it is important to recognise its potential to cause harm.
-Alcoholism (also known as alcohol dependence or alcohol use disorder) occurs when you drink so much that your body eventually becomes dependent on or addicted to alcohol.
+Whilst we understand that alcohol plays a big part in our culture, and for many people drinking doesn't become a problem, it is important to recognise its potential to cause harm.
+Alcoholism (also known as alcohol dependence or alcohol use disorder) occurs when you drink so much that your body eventually becomes dependent on, or addicted to, alcohol.
 When this happens, alcohol becomes the most important thing in your life.
 People suffering from alcoholism continue to drink even when drinking causes negative consequences, like losing a job.
 They may know that their alcohol use negatively affects their lives, but it's often not enough to make them stop drinking.

 The cause of alcoholism is still unknown - it develops when you drink so much that chemical changes in the brain occur.
 These changes increase the pleasurable feelings you get when you drink alcohol, which makes you want to drink more often, even if it causes harm.
 Eventually, the pleasurable feelings associated with alcohol will diminish and a person with alcohol dependency will engage in drinking to prevent withdrawal symptoms, which can be quite unpleasant and even dangerous.
 Alcoholism typically develops gradually over time, and it's also known to run in families.

 On a personal level, alcoholism can lead to difficulties in marital and other relationships, domestic violence, child abuse or neglect, difficulty finding or keeping a job, impaired school or work performance, homelessness and legal problems.